International Institute of Municipal Clerks

-The Certified Municipal Clerk (CMC) designation given by the International Institute of Municipal Clerks Association is granted only after 3 years of specialized schooling and extensive experience.
+The Certified Municipal Clerk (CMC) designation is granted only after three years of specialized schooling and extensive experience.
 This recognition does not come lightly and is highly respected within the industry.

 As modern day Municipal Clerks, the responsibilities are endless.
 Jurisdiction falls under numerous areas as the Town Clerk is the official filing officer, custodian of all Town records, Clerk of the Town Board, licensing issuing officer of the Town, is involved with fiscal affairs and has many Election duties.
 In the ever changing climate of Town Government, with its sphere of influence always increasing, constant education and updating is needed on the part of the Municipal Clerk in order to fully service the everyday needs of a Town's constituents.